 CAmkES: Component Architecture for microkernel-based Embedded Systems

-CAmkES is a platform that abstracts the low-level mechanisms of a microkernel, providing communication primitives and support for decomposition of a system into functional units.
+Motivation: CAmkES is a platform that abstracts the low-level mechanisms of a microkernel, providing communication primitives and support for decomposition of a system into functional units.
 With this platform as a base, embedded systems software is designed as a set of protected and separated services that communicate with each other through highly efficient and secure interprocess communication mechanisms.
 Given that services are protected from each other by a combination of a proven kernel and hardware protection, resulting systems have the potential to be highly reliable and secure.

 The design of such a modular system becomes increasingly complicated as the number of services and degrees of interconnection grow.
-In addition to the platform itself, CAmkES provides a model and tools that reduce this complexity and makes the design and implementation of large microkernel-based systems feasible.
+In addition to the platform itself, CAmkES provides a model and tools that reduce this complexity and make the design and implementation of large microkernel-based systems feasible.

-Using a component-based software development approach to building microkernel-based embedded systems software, the system is modelled as a set of interacting software components.
+Approach: Using a component-based software development approach to building microkernel-based embedded systems software, the system is modelled as a set of interacting software components.
 These software components have explicit interaction interfaces, and a system design details the connections between components.
 Furthermore, the components are designed in such a way as to be reusable in different systems and not to rely on the implementation specifics of the connection mechanisms.
-This enables more rapid development and more manageable systems.
+This enables more rapid development, portability and more manageable systems.

-Component-based development shifts the development emphasis from programming software to composing software systems.
+Challenges: Component-based development shifts the development emphasis from programming software to composing software systems.
 It brings with it obvious benefits for embedded systems such as reusability, maintainability, and a reduction of software complexity which leads to improved productivity.
 However, applying component-based development in the embedded domain also introduces several new concepts and challenges.